 He comes in many different colors that you may find to choose a puppy in, including solid fawn with a black muzzle, which is one of the most popular colors.
 Solid blue and solid black Great Danes are other popular colors.

-Other colors include brindle coats that are black and red, fawn and black, dark and light gray or blue.
+Other colors include brindle coats that are black and red, fawn and black, and dark and light gray or blue.

 The Harlequin Great Dane has a white coat with various and random black splotches of color on it that look like someone spilled paint on him.